List of FLCL characters: Tsukata Kanda

+Tsukata Kanda (神田 束太, Kanda Tsukata) is a member of the Department of Interstellar Immigration who bears a resemblance to Naota, being one of Haruko's previous targets before she deemed his N.O Channel too small for her plans.
+While he supports Haruko during the events of FLCL Alternate, he becomes the antagonist of FLCL Shoegaze in being determinated to merge the split realities back together to see Haruko again.

 Atomsk

 Atomsk (アトムスク, Atomusuku), also known as the "Pirate King" (海賊王, Kaizoku-Ō) due his N.O. channel enabling him to steal entire star systems, is an enigmatic energy being in the form of a phoenix-like creature with a nose ring identical to the metal Ring on Haruko's bracelet that allows her to detect Atomsk's presence.
-Atomsk's power to manipulate space made him sought by both Haruko and Medical Mechanica, the latter having successfully captured him before the events of the first season.
+Atomsk's power to manipulate space and travel dimensions made him sought by both Haruko and Medical Mechanica, the latter having successfully captured him before the events of the first season.
 Atomsk's bass guitar is a 1961 Gibson EB-0.
 Amarao assumed that Atomsk was a humanoid male figure with fiery red hair and that he was Haruko's lover by the way she spoke of him, but, in actuality, Haruko's goal was to devour Atomsk and take his power for her own use.

+He made a cameo appearance in FLCL Grunge, having hid away under the junkyard near Okura and flying off with Haruko hitching a ride on the Medical Mechanica plant as it pursue him, with the company eventually capturing Atomsk.
+He also appears in FLCL Shoegaze, communicating with Masaki Oufuji before revealing himself and help Masaki reunite with Narumi.